Delores Winters: Powers and abilities

 Delores Winters recently had a complete skin graft from the heroine Icemaiden (due to cosmetic surgery).
 This skin has the ability to manipulate moisture and temperature in her environment, which she can create ice or cold.
 Miss Winters also has a little control of these powers, but not to any degree.
 She is a skilled actress, businesswoman, and entrepreneur.

 Legends of the DC Universe

 An actress named Delores Winters appeared as the girlfriend of Lex Luthor in post-Crisis continuity.
 Superman fights a new U.L.T.R.A.
 Humanite, a scientist who can transfer his consciousness into other bodies and seeks revenge on Luthor.
 Luthor attempts to kill Winters, believing (wrongly) she has been possessed by the Humanite, but she is saved by Superman.

 In other media

 Delores Winters appears in the Stargirl episode "Frenemies: Chapter Twelve: The Last Will and Testament of Sylvester Pemberton", portrayed by Meredith Garretson.
-Her history of her body being used by Ultra-Humanite remains intact before he and Dragon King planned to place his brain into an albino gorilla that was discovered by Congo Bill.